Canadian Cookbooks Online

 - See additional resources below for links to early cookbooks published outside Canada.

-- La Cuisinière Bourgeoise by Menon (Québec, 1825, Driver Q1.1).
+- La cuisinière bourgeoise by Menon (Québec, 1825, Driver Q1.1).
 Reprint of a French edition, considered to be the first cookbook published in Canada.
-Available via Canadiana Online.

-- The Cook Not Mad, or, Rational Cookery (Kingston, 1831, Driver O1.1).
+- The Cook Not Mad, or Rational Cookery (Kingston, 1831, Driver O1.1).
 Reprint of an American edition, considered to be the first English-language cookbook published in Canada.
-Available via Culinaria (University of Alberta).

-- La Cuisinière Canadienne (Montréal, 1840, Driver Q3.1).
+- La cuisinière canadienne (Montréal, 1840, Driver Q3.1).
 Considered to be the first cookbook both written and published in Canada.
-Available via Library and Archives Canada.

 - The Female Emigrant’s Guide by Catharine Parr Traill (Toronto, 1854, Driver O5.1).
-Available via Thomas Fisher Rare Book Library (University of Toronto).
 The first English-language cookbook truly both written and published in Canada.

-- The Home Cook Book by the Ladies of Toronto and Chief Cities and Towns in Canada (Toronto, 1881 [first published 1877], Driver O20.12).
-Available via Thomas Fisher Rare Book Library (University of Toronto).
+- The Home Cook Book by the Ladies of Toronto and Chief Cities and Towns in Canada, 1881 edition [first published 1877] (Toronto, Driver O20.12).

 - Meals of the Day: A guide to the young housekeeper by Sarah Lovell (Montreal, 1904, Driver Q54.1).
 Digitization sponsored by Mary Williamson.

 - Culinary Landmarks, or Half-hours with Sault Ste.
-Marie housewives, 3rd ed.
-(Sault Ste Marie, 1909, Driver O84.1).
+Marie housewives, 3rd edition (Sault Ste Marie, 1909, Driver O84.1).
 Digitization sponsored by Elizabeth Driver.

 - Aunt Hanna’s War-Time and Peace-Time Recipes AKA Aunt Hanna’s Cook Book Compiled by the Ladies of Ward 2 Patriotic Association of Toronto (Toronto, ca 1918, Driver O.3981).
 Digitized by Mark D’Aguilar.

-- Manuel de cuisine raisonnée adapté aux élèves élémentaires. l’École Normale Classico-ménagère de Saint-Pascal (Québec, 1919): Updated and revised for a century, this is still considered to be the essential Quebec cookbook.
-Available at Canadiana Online via the National Library of Canada.
+- Manuel de cuisine raisonnée adapté aux élèves élémentaires. l’École Normale Classico-ménagère de Saint-Pascal (Québec, 1919, Driver Q102.1): Updated and revised for a century, this is still considered to be the essential Quebec cookbook.

 - How to Save Sugar, New sugar-saving recipes for the Wartime Housekeeper.
-Home Services Department, Canada Starch Company (Montreal & Toronto, ca 1917).
+Home Services Department, Canada Starch Company (Montreal & Toronto, ca 1917, no Driver number).
 Digitized by Jane Black, from the estate of her grandmother, Isobelle Margaret Hope (Black) nee Webster, who died on her 91st birthday, October 5, 2008.

-- Good Things to Eat Made With Cow Brand Baking Soda (Montreal, 1924).
+- Good Things to Eat Made With Cow Brand Baking Soda (Montreal, 1924, Q130.1).
 Digitized by Jane Black, from the estate of her grandmother, Isobelle Margaret Hope (Black) nee Webster, who died on her 91st birthday, October 5, 2008.

 - The Art of Sandwich Making: A collection of famous – and fashionable sandwiches.
 Canada Bread Co. (ca. 1926, Driver O576.1).
 Digitization sponsored in honour of Kathleen Mackintosh, Toronto.